A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Introduction

 For the pants graph, checking the conditions of Theorem \ref{thm:hhs_links} (which are similar to those of Theorem \ref{thm:main_intro}) only uses hyperbolicity of curve graphs \cite{MM_I}, the fact \cite[Lemma 2.3]{MM_II} that subsurface projections are coarsely Lipschitz where defined (this is to check the quasi-isometric embedding condition), and arguments involving subsurfaces filled by multicurves to check the combinatorial conditions.
 We leave the details to the reader since pants graphs are already known to be hierarchically hyperbolic~\cite[Theorem G]{HHS_I}.

 Some applications of Theorem~\ref{thm:main_intro} are discussed below, but we expect it (and the more general version, Theorem~\ref{thm:hhs_links}) to have many other applications.
 In fact, Theorem~\ref{thm:hhs_links} is used in \cite{Veech:hhs} to verify hierarchical hyperbolicity of surface extensions of naturally-occurring subgroups of mapping class groups, namely lattice Veech groups.
-Moreover, in a forthcoming article by Hagen-Martin-Sisto, we use Theorem~\ref{thm:hhs_links} to show that Artin groups of extra-large type are virtually hierarchically hyperbolic groups.
+Moreover, in \cite{HHS:artin}, Theorem~\ref{thm:hhs_links} is used to show that Artin groups of extra-large type are hierarchically hyperbolic groups, and in \cite{HHS:graph-man}, the combinatorial HHS viewpoint is used to prove that fundamental groups of graph manifolds are hierarchically hyperbolic \emph{groups}, not merely hierarchically hyperbolic \emph{spaces} (as was previously shown in~\cite{HHS_II}).